 When I started reading about premature ejaculation, I soon discovered that I had a lot to learn about sex in general.
 That my oral sex technique was a disaster.
 That 5 minutes of foreplay wasn’t enough.
 That the clitoris can be too sensitive at times…and the list goes on.

-So don’t stop at simply buying a product you think will fix the problem.
-See this is an opportunity to improve your love life in every possible way – not just how long sex lasts for.
-Because as much as time is important, it’s not the only thing you need to be a good lover.
+Don’t stop at simply buying a product you think will fix the problem.
+See this is an opportunity to improve your love life in every possible way – not just how long sex lasts.
+As much as time is important, it’s not the only thing you need to be a good lover.